AritraPal147/FlashChat/README.md

 # Flash Chat

-A simple chat app made using Flutter and Firebase
+A simple demo group chat app made using Flutter and Firebase.